How to Build Your First Robot With Raspberry Pi

 If you are a beginner to Raspberry Pi and were looking for a simple hardware project, then look no further.
 This tutorial will show you to develop a python based robot which avoids obstacles and navigates freely.

 Obstacle avoiding robots are fairly common and easy to make.
 Here, you can use this project to add object avoidance functionality to your robot.
-Or simply use it to start messing around with python and the hardware peripherals on raspberry pi.
+Or simply use it to start messing around with python and the hardware peripherals on Raspberry Pi.
 This system uses IR modules to detect objects, but we will get to the technical side later.
 So, if you have a raspberry pi and want to build something based on hardware using it, just scroll down and have fun :).
 Check out the video at the bottom to see how the raspberry pi robot works.
 And if you are a true beginner, you can always use our free eBook on Raspberry Pi and Arduino to get started from step 0.
 You can also read this tutorial on Basic Linux Commands to familiarize yourself with the Raspberry Pi terminal.

 - Raspberry Pi B/B+ or 2 and basic peripherals: SD card, keyboard, mouse, etc.